gshipley/enterprise_training/AdminTraining.md

 	# cp openshift-origin-auth-remote-user.conf.example openshift-origin-auth-remote-user.conf
 	# cp openshift-origin-msg-broker-mcollective.conf.example openshift-origin-msg-broker-mcollective.conf

+The broker application will check the plugins.d directory for files ending in .conf.
+The presence of .conf file enables the corresponding plug-in.
+Thus, for example, copying the openshift-origin-auth-remote-user.conf.example file to openshift-origin-auth-remote-user.conf enables the auth-remote-user plug-in.

 ##**Configure the DNS plugin**

 Instead of copying the example DNS configuration file, we are going to create a new one by issuing an echo command.
 We are doing this to take advantage of the $domain and $keyfile environment variables that we created in a previous lab.
 If you are no longer have these variables set, you can recreate them with the following commands: